ganhammar/GraphQL.EntityFrameworkCore.Helpers/README.md

 # GraphQL Helpers for EF Core

 Adds methods to resolve schema fields directly from a DbContext.
+See [sample project](samples/HeadlessCms) for full setup reference.

 ## Getting Started